 - Pour the wet ingredients into the bowl with the dry ingredients and stir until just combined.
 Some lumps in the batter are okay.
 Gently stir in the chia seeds, taking care not to over-mix.

 - Portion out the batter evenly into the greased muffin tin.
 I like to use a cookie scoop to help make this process more efficient with less drips.

 - Bake for 18-20 minutes, or until a tester inserted into the center of a muffin comes out clean and the tops spring back when lightly pressed.

-- Let muffins cool in the muffin tin for 5 minutes, then carefully loosen the edges with a small spatula or butter knife and transfer to a wire rack for them to cool completely.
+- Let muffins cool in the muffin tin for 5 minutes, then carefully loosen the edges with a small spatula and transfer to a wire rack for them to cool completely.

 - Spoon and Level Flour - To measure the flour correctly, stir up the flour in its container to "fluff" it up.
 Then spoon it into your measuring cup, taking care not to compress it down.
 Continue until the measuring cup is overflowing, then use a straight edge to level off the measuring cup.